Particular/docs.particular.net/samples/azure-functions/service-bus-kafka/sample.md

 ### Kafka and NServiceBus

 [Kafka](https://kafka.apache.org/) is an event streaming broker, similar to [Azure Event Hubs](https://azure.microsoft.com/en-us/products/event-hubs).
-Event streaming brokers are used to store massive amounts of events that are coming in, for example from IoT devices.
-NServiceBus on the other hand works on top of messaging brokers like Azure Service Bus, RabbitMQ and Amazon SQS/SNS.
+Event streaming brokers are used to store massive amounts of incoming events, for example from IoT devices.
+NServiceBus on the other hand works on top of messaging brokers like Azure Service Bus, RabbitMQ, and Amazon SQS/SNS.
 They can complement each other as shown in this sample, which has two projects.

-- A ConsoleEndpoint is the starting point of the sample, which products numerous events to Kafka.
+- The ConsoleEndpoint is the starting point of the sample, which produces numerous Kafka events.
-- An Azure Function using a Kafka trigger to consume the events and at a certain point sends a message using an NServiceBus SendOnly endpoint back to the ConsoleEndpoint.
+- The Azure Function uses a Kafka trigger to consume the events and send NServiceBus messages back to the ConsoleEndpoint via Azure ServiceBus.

 For more information about Kafka and NServiceBus read the blogpost [Let's talk about Kafka](https://particular.net/blog/lets-talk-about-kafka).